Family accuses West Coast General of negligence before elder’s passing in hospital

 “The administration didn’t even know we got it,” said Pat III.

 By this time, Pat.
 Jr. was developing severe bed sores.
 The family began using traditional Indigenous medicine on it.
-Even though this appeared to be working on the wound, hospital staff discarded the traditional medicine.
+Even though this appeared to be working on the wound, hospital staff discarded the traditional medicine, said Pat III.

-“This medicine requires a lot of care and effort to make,” wrote Pat III.
-“The medication was clearly labelled, and even though this was the case and it was making a positive difference in our dad’s healing, it was thrown out from the fridge it was stored and no explanation was given as to why that happened.”

 Shortly before his death, Pat Jr. had developed a flesh wound at the bottom of his torso so severe that the tailbone was exposed, as seen in pictures shown to Ha-Shilth-Sa.
 The elder also had a buildup of fluid in his lungs, said Pat III.